 The ePATH endoAVF system aims to reduce the burden on patients and healthcare systems through a more reliable alternative to surgical AVF creation.

-Diabetes is also a major cause for peripheral arterial disease.
+Diabetes is also a major cause of peripheral arterial disease.

 A Chronic Total Occlusion (CTO) is the most severe stage of the disease and presents a serious risk of amputation due to the complete lack of blood flow.